microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-00.md

 ## Introduction

-Thank you for participating in the Data Science In Microsoft Fabric What The Hack.
+Thank you for participating in the Data Science in Microsoft Fabric What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Common Prerequisites